kardwen/firefox-smooth-vi/README.md

 # smooth vi

-This extension for Firefox provides a vi mode that is stupidly simple and requires no configuration to minimize conflicting keybindings.
+This extension for Firefox provides a vi mode for viewing web pages that is stupidly simple and requires no configuration to minimize conflicting keybindings.
 The vi mode is activated by pressing `(Esc)`, similar to the way you can navigate in vi in normal mode.
 In vi mode, you can scroll using the traditional vi keybindings.
 The movement is smooth and accelerates as you hold down a key.
 This is similar to the default behaviour of the arrow keys in Firefox.

 The uniqueness of this approach is that any other unbound key, mouse click or touch input will deactivate vi mode, so you're unlikely to run into the problem of having to create individual configurations for many web pages (in fact, you can't).
-Although limited, it does provide a nice way of reading web pages with a comfortable keyboard layout, without having to use the arrow keys, touchpad or mouse very often.
+It does provide a nice way of reading web pages with a comfortable keyboard layout, without having to use the arrow keys, touchpad or mouse very often.

 *Add the extension to Firefox on [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/smooth-vi/)*